Hasenspiel - Escape the White Rabbit

 Answers

-- Black can force victory from the start of the game, whatever white plays
+- Black can force victory from the start of the game, whatever white plays, in max.
+44 moves (resp.
+22 couples of (white-black moves)

 Implementation